zibzub/catmoon/README.md

 public/img/allcats.png
 ```

-The full atlas is lazy-loaded only when needed for previews or wallet overlays.
+The full atlas is lazy-loaded only when needed for hover/pinned previews, named-cat overlays, or wallet overlays.

 Filter overlays: